To learn how to add a waterfall chart to a board or worksheet, see how to add a chart card to a board and add a chart card to a worksheet.

 - Pivot list items to rows and line items to columns.

-- pivot line items to rows with time as a context selector.
+- Pivot line items to rows with time as a context selector.

 These methods enable you to change how data is displayed on a waterfall chart by changing the time context selector.